Bjørn Lomborg: Views on climate change

 Lomborg has set out his views on climate change in several books, articles, interviews, and opinion pieces.
-Lomborg believes that climate change is occurring and humans are responsible, but disputes that the effects and economic impacts will be negative.
+Lomborg knows that climate change is occurring and humans are responsible, but disputes that the effects and economic impacts will be negative.
 He argues that finances should be spent elsewhere, rather than on mitigation.
-He has incorrectly argued that a brief "hiatus" in surface warming would mean that longer-term temperature increases would not materialise.
-He does not support solar panels, saying they are "inefficient", which is "why you have to subsidise them", despite fossil fuels also being subsidised.
+He does not support solar panels, saying they are "inefficient", which is "why you have to subsidise them", despite fossil fuels also being subsidized.
 According to Reuters, "many nations, especially in the developing world where food and water supplies are most vulnerable to climate shifts projected by the U.N. panel of climate scientists, reject Lomborg’s views" that investment into technology is an adequate response to climate change.
 He has opposed the Kyoto Protocol and called the Paris Agreement a "charade".
 He has been accused of exaggerating the economic costs of climate change mitigation policies.

 Several of Lomborg's articles, in newspapers such as The Wall Street Journal and The Daily Telegraph, have been checked by Climate Feedback, a worldwide network of scientists who assess the credibility of influential climate change media coverage.
 The Climate Feedback reviewers assessed that the scientific credibility of the articles ranged between "low" and "very low".
 The Climate Feedback reviewers came to the conclusion that in one case, Lomborg "practices cherry picking"; in a second case, he "had reached his conclusions through cherry-picking from a small subset of the evidence, misrepresenting the results of existing studies, and relying on flawed reasoning"; in a third case, "[his] article [is in] blatant disagreement with available scientific evidence, while the author does not offer adequate evidence to support his statements"; and in a fourth case, "The author, Bjorn Lomborg, cherry-picks this specific piece of research and uses it in support of a broad argument against the value of climate policy.
 He also misrepresents the Paris Agreement to downplay its potential to curb future climate change."

 Personal life

 Lomborg is gay and a vegetarian.
 As a public figure he has been a participant in information campaigns in Denmark about homosexuality, and states that "Being a public gay is to my view a civic responsibility.
-It's important to show that the width of the gay world cannot be described by a tired stereotype, but goes from leather gays on parade-wagons to suit-and-tie yuppies on the direction floor, as well as everything in between".
+It's important to show that the width of the gay world cannot be described by a tired stereotype, but goes from leather gays on parade-wagons to suit-and-tie yuppies in boardrooms, as well as everything in between".